 Richard Dowden is the Director of the Royal African Society.
 He was formerly the Africa editor for The Economist newspaper.
 Richard became director of the Royal African Society in 2002, following a long career as a journalist with a focus on Africa.
 His first two years on the continent, as a volunteer teacher in Uganda, coincided with the first two years of Idi Amin's rule.
 He has visited and written about almost every country on the continent.
 He is the author of Africa: Altered States, Ordinary Miracles.

-Sheila Ruiz is the Head of Programmes, Partnerships and Operations for the RAS - heading the organisation's extensive programme of events, including the annual Africa Writes and Film Africa festivals and the RAS Annual Lecture.
+Sheila Ruiz is the Head of Programmes, Partnerships and Operations, following five years as the Society's Events Programme Manager between 2011-15.
 Prior to joining the RAS, Sheila was the Communications and Programming Consultant for the Africa Centre and previously worked as a freelance events producer for various arts projects in London.
 Sheila holds an MA in African Studies and a BA in History from SOAS.
 She is of mixed Spanish/Equato-Guinean heritage and is bilingual in Spanish and English.
 With a passion for dance and music, Sheila has performed with a number of groups, including the London Lucumi Choir.
+She tweets at @SheilaRuiz

-Caitlin Pearson is the RAS Events Programme Manager, working on the general public events programme as well as the annual Africa Writes festival.
+Caitlin Pearson is the Society's Events Programme Manager, working on the general public events programme as well as the annual Africa Writes festival.
 Her background is in higher education and scholarship - she previously worked in communications and events at the Centre for African Studies, based at SOAS, and at the Canon Collins Educational and Legal Assistance Trust.
 Caitlin holds a BA from the University of Birmingham and an MA from SOAS, both in African Studies.
 Her research interests include film and television, representation, class and disability.
 Caitlin is originally from South Africa.